All Of The Wayward Sisters Will Return To ‘Supernatural’ For Season 14

 — Caitlin the Crucible #SqueeAF (@squeevening) August 6, 2018

 It is believed that each of the sisters will return individually, or possibly in pairs, rather than all at once.
-According to Comicbook.com, there is also no word on when they will show up on Supernatural, or how they will be reintroduced into the series.
-Although Dabb has said it will al come together organically, due to the way everything has been left in limbo, it is possible that the re-entry of some of the sisters will be a little forced.
+According to Comic Book, there is also no word on when they will show up on Supernatural, or how they will be reintroduced into the series.
+Although Dabb has said it will all come together organically, due to the way everything has been left in limbo, it is possible that the re-entry of some of the sisters will be a little forced.